nathanaelbosch/pick-and-mix/README.md

 # Pick-and-Mix Information Operators for Probabilistic ODE Solvers - Code

-This repo contains the code which was used to compute the results of the paper **"Pick-and-Mix Information Operators for Probabilistic ODE Solvers"**.
+This repo contains the code which was used to compute the results of the paper **"Pick-and-Mix Information Operators for Probabilistic ODE Solvers"**, accepted at AISTATS 2022.

 ---